holyxiaoxin/async-tasks-benchmark/index.md

 the result of jobs with smaller number of requests.
 I tested this by swapping around the order of synchronous and asynchronous jobs.
 This might be due to the initial DNS query.
 So we can just ignore the first `HTTPoison.get(url)`.

-With the above corrected, I managed to write a script to time how long the jobs compared to each other:
+With the above problems corrected, I managed to write a script to time how long the jobs compared to each other:
 `./tasks -u https://noncaching.url -m 60 -l 50`

 `-u`: url - provide a non-caching url which a reasonable pool size